Short Annapurna Base Camp Trek in Nepal 8 Days

 Deurali to Annapurna Base Camp

 This is the highlight of the journey.
 Trekking past Machhapuchhre Base Camp, the route opens into a vast glacial basin surrounded by towering summits.
-Upon reaching Annapurna Base Camp (4,130m), you are rewarded with a 360-degree amphitheater of Himalayan giants including Annapurna I, Annapurna South, Hiunchuli, and Machhapuchhre.
+Upon reaching Annapurna Base Camp (4,130m), you are rewarded with a 360-degree amphitheater of Himalayan giants, including Annapurna I, Annapurna South, Hiunchuli, and Machhapuchhre.
 Witnessing sunset or sunrise here is an unforgettable experience.
 Overnight at base camp.

 Max Altitude: 4,130m (13,549ft)